Ike TurnerBorn 5 November 1931. Died 12 December 2007

 Ike Turner Biography (Wikipedia)

-Turner began playing piano and guitar when he was eight years of age.
-He formed a music group, the Kings of Rhythm, as a teenager.
-Turner employed the group as his backing band for the rest of his life.
-His first recording, "Rocket 88" (1951) (credited to "Jackie Brenston and his Delta Cats"), is considered a contender for the distinction of "first rock and roll song."
-Relocating to St. Louis, Missouri, in 1954, he built the Kings into one of the most renowned acts on the local club circuit.
-There, he met singer Anna Mae Bullock, whom he renamed Tina Turner; the two formed the Ike & Tina Turner Revue, which over the course of the 1960s became a soul/rock crossover success.
-The two were married from 1962 until their 1978 divorce.
-Turner recorded for many of the key R&B record labels of the 1950s and 1960s, including Chess, Modern, Trumpet, Flair and Sue.
-With the Ike & Tina Turner Revue, he graduated to larger labels Blue Thumb and United Artists.
+Turner began playing piano and guitar as a child, then formed a group, the Kings of Rhythm, as a teenager.
+He employed the group as his backing band for the rest of his life.
+His first recording, "Rocket 88" (1951) (credited to "Jackie Brenston and his Delta Cats"), is considered a contender for the distinction of "first rock and roll song".
+During the 1950s, Turner also worked as a talent scout and producer for Sun Records and Modern Records.
+He was instrumental in the early careers of various blues musicians, such as B.B.
+King, Howlin' Wolf, and Bobby "Blue" Bland.
+When Turner relocated to East St. Louis in 1954, his Kings of Rhythm became one of the most renowned acts on the local club circuit.
+There, he met Ann Bullock who he renamed Tina Turner.
+He then formed the Ike & Tina Turner Revue, which over the course of the 1960s became a soul/rock crossover success.
+Turner recorded for many of the key R&B record labels of the 1950s and 1960s, including Chess, Modern, Trumpet, Flair, and Sue.
+He progressed to larger labels such as Blue Thumb, Liberty, and United Artists with the Ike & Tina Turner Revue.

 Ike Turner Tracks